When is the best time to Harvest Your Garden Vegetables? If you don’t have grandma around to tell you when to do it. I’ll give you some tips!

 I love my garden!
 Tomatoes ripe on the vine, a row of fresh green beans and my all time favorite is summer squash!
 Hubs makes a mean squash pie!
 Even if you only have one tomato plant in your backyard, you can still enjoy the fruits of your labor of having your own fresh veggies to eat in the summer months.
-I found this book to be very helpful in growing my garden this year.

 Growing your own vegetables is one of the most rewarding hobbies you can have, not only will it provide you with life giving food, but you will be getting vitamins and minerals that most of the produce you buy in the supermarket don’t have anymore.
-With over production of the fields and the chemicals they now use on the plants, it’s no wonder most of Americanís are sick.
+With over production of the fields and the chemicals they now use on the plants, it’s no wonder many of Americans’ are sick.

 Certain vegetables are at a delicate perfection of flavor and texture if harvested while still young and little.
 And this is a treat reserved almost entirely for the home gardeners.
 While it’s not a good idea to eat most of the garden in its infancy, we do think that an appreciation of those vegetables that offer a taste bonus when very young is worthwhile in our store of garden enjoyment.

 Another benefit to start harvesting some crops early in order to avoid too many vegetables ready at the same time at the peak of harvest, that way you won’t throw out uneaten vegetables.

 Here are some vegetables that make great candidates for juvenile harvesting.
 Keep in mind they must come from healthy, vigorous plants.

 Artichokes, Beets, Snap Beans, Brussels Sprouts, Squash, Carrots, Egg Plant, Lettuce, Peas, and Potatoes.